 They don’t have the largest sheet of water either, that honour usually goes to Victoria Falls.

-But Iguazu Falls does have one of the widest, if not the widest, waterfall edges in the world, at 2,700 metres in width (Victoria Falls is 1,700 metres in width in comparison).
+But Iguazu Falls does have one of the widest, if not the widest, waterfall edges in the world, at 2,700 metres in width (Victoria Falls = 1,700 metres, Niagara Falls = 1,200 metres).

-Iguazu Falls forms where the Iguazu River – the natural border between the countries of Brazil and Argentina – flows over the edge of the Paraná Plateau.
+The Falls form where the Iguazu River – the natural border between the countries of Brazil and Argentina – flows over the edge of the Paraná Plateau.

 The main falls at Iguazu are called the Devil’s Throat (Garganta del Diablo in Spanish, and Garganta do Diabo in Portuguese).

 It is here that you will confirm for yourself that Iguazu Falls are the greatest cascades on Earth.

 Practical Information and how to reach Iguazu Falls:

 Access to the Brazilian side of the falls (necessary if you want the perfect picture of the Devil’s Throat) is via the town of Foz do Iguaçu.
 More transport info here.

 Access to the Argentine side of the falls is via the town of Puerto Iguazú.